smart-data-models/dataModel.TourismDestinations/TouristTrip/doc/spec.md

   description: 'A tourist trip.
 A created itinerary of visits to one or more places of interest (TouristAttraction/TouristDestination) often linked by a similar theme, geographic area, or interest to a particular touristType.
 The UNWTO defines tourism trip as the Trip taken by visitors.'
   properties:
     accessPlan:
-      description: ' Text or Link to the access plan to the Trip.'
+      description: 'Text or Link to the access plan to the Trip.'
       type: Property
     address:
       description: 'The mailing address'